honeycombio/refinery/tools/convert/config.md

 MaxBatchSize is the maximum number of events to be included in each batch for sending.

-This value is used to set the BatchSize field in libhoney.
+This value is used to set the BatchSize field in the libhoney library used to send data to Honeycomb.
 If you have particularly large traces you should increase this value.
 Note that this will also increase the memory requirements for refinery.

 Eligible for live reload.